 The surface and volumetric mode analyses provide a comprehensive understanding of the complex flow phenomena associated with the shock-induced separation on the wing lower surface.
 The leading modes identified in the frequency bands reveal wave-like shock motions, resembling buffet-cells, that originate at the pylon and propagate inboard towards the fuselage, correlated with pressure fluctuations on the surface in the rear part of the airfoil.
 This suggests a link between the shock oscillation and vortex shedding at the same frequency.
 Furthermore, the analysis of the phase angle gradients indicates that upstream traveling pressure waves are present both below and above the wing surface.
 Below the wing, these disturbances are deflected at the lower end of the shock and enter the supersonic region at an oblique angle, traveling from below toward the leading edge into the supersonic area, without penetrating the shock itself.

 The volumetric mode analysis, particularly for the leading mode in frequency band \textbf{3}, highlights the significant role of shear layer breakup in generating pressure signals that propagate forward and away from the wall.
-This shear layer breakup is likely triggered or modulated by the pressure disturbances imposed by the shock oscillations, creating a complex interplay between the shock motion, shear layer instability, and vortex shedding.
+This shear layer breakup is likely modulated by the pressure waves imposed by the shock oscillations, creating a complex interplay between the shock motion, shear layer instability, and vortex shedding.

 The observation of 2D-like shock oscillations for the mode in frequency band \textbf{2}, in areas where the shock is perpendicular to the mean flow, and the occurrence of buffet cells inboard where the shock is oblique, is consistent with the findings of Lusher \cite{Lusher2026}.
 They demonstrated that for low sweep angles, 2D-like shock oscillations dominate over 3D buffet-cells, while for larger sweep angles, 3D buffet-cells become more dominant.
 Transferred to our case, we interpret the angle between the shock and the mean flow as a local sweep angle in the sense of the study mentioned above.